-- an internet browser, like Microsoft's Internet Explorer or Mozilla's Firefox or Google Chrome or Apple Safari or Opera or - a word processing program, probably Microsoft Word although OpenOffice gives a free version - a spreadsheet, probably Microsoft Excel although OpenOffice gives a free version - a presentation program, such as Microsoft PowerPoint or OpenOffice version - data analysis programs such as SAS or SPSS (for econometrics) - mathematical programs such as Matlab or Gauss (for advanced work)
+- an internet browser, like Microsoft's Internet Explorer or Mozilla's Firefox or Google Chrome or Apple Safari or Opera or - a word processing program, probably Microsoft Word although OpenOffice gives a free version - a spreadsheet, probably Microsoft Excel although OpenOffice gives a free version - a presentation program, such as Microsoft PowerPoint or OpenOffice version - data analysis programs such as R, SAS or SPSS (for econometrics) - mathematical programs such as R or Matlab (for advanced work)

-I recommend OpenOffice to you, especially if you have a little netbook.
+I recommend OpenOffice to you.
 It does most everything that you would pay Microsoft for but it's free.